paulinsider/Pav1ShoeBot/README.md

 A Adidas/Nike/Jordan shoes purchase Bot

 ## TODO
-Before 2020, this Bot will already ·FINISH·!
+Before 2020, this Bot will already `FINISH`!